GongMathProba/GongMathProba.github.io/index.md

 - Talk on Brownian interlacement and Scaling limit(A.S.
 Sznitman's Paper) A summary
 <a href="https://GongMathProba.github.io/Brownian_Interlacement.pdf" target="_blank">PDF.</a>

+## Talks
+- An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies Oct.
+12th, 2022)
 ## Notes
 - Partial Differential Equations: Harmonic functions, notes(in Chinese)
 <a href="https://GongMathProba.github.io/第二章 位势方程.pdf" target="_blank">PDF.</a> and solutions